HixXNetwork/ProxyTest/README.md

 # Info
 This proxy will create for hack

-And the proxy will add in 2021/3/1
+And the proxy will create in 2021/5/10